cmsc330spring25/spring25/projects/project0/project0.md

 **IMPORTANT INFO FOR WINDOWS USERS:** Clone ALL projects into your WSL filesystem, NOT the Windows filesystem.
 Your path should NOT start with `/mnt` - you can get to the WSL filesystem using `cd ~`

 2. Open Terminal
-3. Create a directory for your 330 projects, I recommend `mkdir ~/cmsc330spring25`
+3. Create a directory for your 330 projects, I recommend `mkdir ~/cmsc330fall25`
 4. Clone project 0 into that directory
-    - Navigate to your 330 directory `cd ~/cmsc330spring25`
+    - Navigate to your 330 directory `cd ~/cmsc330fall25`
-    - Clone the project into your current directory `git clone git@github.com:cmsc330spring25/projectzero-YOUR_GITHUB_USERNAME` (you must edit the link with your github username)
+    - Clone the project into your current directory `git clone git@github.com:cmsc330fall25/zerothproject-YOUR_GITHUB_USERNAME` (you must edit the link with your github username)
     - You can also find this link by clicking the green "Code" button on your project 0 GitHub page and copying the link under "SSH"

-The files in the `projectzero-YOUR_GITHUB_USERNAME` folder will be used for the [Verify Setup](#verify-setup) section at the bottom.
+The files in the `zerothproject-YOUR_GITHUB_USERNAME` folder will be used for the [Verify Setup](#verify-setup) section at the bottom.

 ### Verify Setup

-To verify that you have the correct versions installed, run `./public.sh` in the `~/cmsc330spring25/projectzero-YOUR_GITHUB_USERNAME/` directory.
+To verify that you have the correct versions installed, run `./public.sh` in the `~/cmsc330fall25/zerothproject-YOUR_GITHUB_USERNAME/` directory.
 You should not get any errors.

 This will create a file called `p0.report` that will be processed by the autograder in the next steps.